 Is the NFT Wave Over?

 Sina Estavi, a famous crypto entrepreneur, made the news in March 2021 when he bought an NFT of former Twitter CEO Jack Dorsey's first tweet for $2.9m.
 Fast forward to April 2022, Estavi puts up the NFT for resale on NFT marketplace OpenSea, for $48m.
-The highest bid he received for sale was worth about $6,800.
+The highest bid he received for the sale was worth about $6,800.
 Needless to say, Estavi did not sell.

 One might wonder if he had tried to sell it back in 2021, during the heat of the NFT wave, would he have gotten a better deal?
 And to follow that train of thought, is the NFT hype dying out?